ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug>Examine: Opens the object examiner for the selected or moused-over obj.
 Use Shift-F4 to show a list of all objects in a radius around cursor.
 Debug>Reload LUA: Reloads code from any enabled mods (excluding ECM/Lib).
+Debug>Show Console: Show the console (you can also press Enter).
 Debug>Test Locale File: Test a CSV for malformed strings (can cause freezing when loaded normally).
 Debug>Used Terrain Textures: Show a list of terrain textures used in current map.
 ECM.Buildings.Buildings>Fully Automated Building: Work without workers (select a building and this will apply to all of type or selected).